knutdrescher/BiofilmQ/docs/usage/segmentation.rst

 Import segmentation
 ####################
 .. note::
-    This section applies only to old versions (<1.0.0) of BiofilmQ.
-For newer versions (>=1.0.0) see the separate `segmentation import <segmentation_import.html>`_ section.
+    This section applies only to old BiofilmQ versions (version numbers <1.0.0).
+For newer BiofilmQ versions (version numbers >=1.0.0) see the separate `segmentation import <segmentation_import.html>`_ section.

-To import a segmentation, you will first need an image that represents your segmentation result.
+To import a segmentation in the old BiofilmQ versions (version numbers lower than 1.0.0), you will first need an image that represents your segmentation result.
 This can be a binary image, where white areas are biovolume and black areas are background, or it can be a label image, in which each object is colored in a different intensity value as shown in the examples below.

 .. image:: ../_static/binaryVsLabel.png